effectivehomeoffice/effectivehomeoffice.com/README.md

 Publish relevant anouncements there.
 Use a separate private team channel for internal and sensitive subjects.

-## Collaborative Whiteboard

-We miss to scribble and discuss together on a real whiteboard.
-There is no good alternative for distributed teams.
-What comes next is [Miro](https://miro.com/) on an [iPad](https://www.apple.com/ipad-pro/) with an [Apple Pencil](https://www.apple.com/apple-pencil/) to draw.
-One shares the Miro board in Zoom, so that everyone has focus on the same section of the board.

 ## Full-Team Collaboration

 We love [Remote Mob Programming](https://www.remotemobprogramming.org/).